Operational Governance Can Elevate Your Operations

 All of the energy that would have been wasted in conflict can now be used to accomplish the work of the enterprise.
 Add that up across all of the decision points in the enterprise and you’ve unleashed a tremendous amount of positive and productive energy!

-There are many types of operational decisions, and the mechanisms for each should be designed individually to ensure an optimum outcome.
-However, our governance consulting approach employs some general strategies for improving the way operational decisions are made:
+There are many types of operational decisions.
+The mechanisms for each should be designed individually to ensure an optimum outcome.
+However, we also employ some general strategies in our operational governance consulting:

-- Identify Areas for Improvement: Working with our clients, we target areas where defined operational decision making is needed – often areas of conflict in the business.
+- Identify Areas for Improvement: Working with our clients, we target areas where defined operational decision making is needed.
+These are often areas of conflict in the business.

 - Analyze Responsibilities: Many decisions are appropriately made by individuals rather than groups.
-In general, people who are responsible for a work element, small or large, should have commensurate control over it, including decision-making control.
+In general, people who are responsible for a work element, small or large, should have commensurate control over it.
+This includes decision-making control.

 - Identify Where Group Decisions are Needed: For big decision types where multiple people (e.g., executives) have a stake in what is decided, representative decision making is usually best.